 Home-stays are available at Chitrey, Meghma, Tumling and Kalipokhri.
 Trekker’s huts are available at Tonglu, Sandakphu, Phalut and Gorkhey.

-Each season has Sandakphu in a different look.
+Sandakphu has a different look in different season.
 If you love colours, visit Sandakphu during the springs.
 See the rhododendrons bloom in a riot of colours.
 The whole path will be blasting in red, pink and white.

-And if you love snow, visit Sandakphu during December and January.
+If you love snow, visit Sandakphu during December and January.
 The path will be covered with snow and you might even see a few frozen waterfalls on the way!
-Sandakphu will itself be snow covered during this time.
+Sandakphu will itself be snow-covered during this time.

 Each day of the trek will give you different views of Kanchenjunga and Everest ranges.
 The path through the jungles will give you ample scope for photography.
 The sunrise and sunsets from the campsites are simply amazing.

 You will also get the night sky and city lights together for photography!
 From Manebhanjan and Kalipokhri, Darjeeling city can be seen; and at night, little pecks lighting up Darjeeling city under the starlit sky is a great subject of photography.